 |3901 N Broadway

-Automatic Grease Removal Devices (AGRD), such as Big Dippers or Grease Stoppers, may be installed only after obtaining an approved variance letter from Environmental Health.
+Automatic Grease Removal Devices (AGRD), such as Big Dippers, Grease Stoppers or Grease Guardians, may be installed only after obtaining an approved variance letter from Environmental Health.
 AGRDs have components such as belts, wheels, or skimmers to actively remove the floatable grease from the waste stream.
 In order to ensure proper functioning of the AGRD, the basket must be emptied of solids (food scraps) and the blades or wheel cleared of grease every day.
 The entire contents of the AGRD should be removed with a wet/dry vacuum at least once a month.

 A maintenance log documenting cleaning dates and other maintenance must be submitted to Environmental Health each quarter.
 The maintenance log must be kept in the establishment and made immediately available to any Food/ Grease inspector upon request.